RPM Maintenance

 key.

-If you also install the git changeset
+If you install the git-changeset script into your $PATH

-gx
+can type gx

 to open the current commit’s PR in your default browser.